In This Article

 Ready to Build a Secure API Foundation?

-ABT helps banks, credit unions, and mortgage companies design API gateway architecture on Microsoft Azure that satisfies FFIEC examination requirements, supports Section 1033 data access obligations, and scales for AI-driven integration demand.
-Our team has deployed secure API management across 750+ financial institutions.
+ABT helps banks, credit unions, and mortgage companies design Microsoft Azure API Management gateway architecture that satisfies FFIEC examination requirements, supports Section 1033 data access obligations, and scales for AI-driven integration demand.
+Our team hosts Azure environments for more than 750 financial institutions and layers M365 Guardian's SOC operating model over every deployment.

 An API is a connection between two specific systems, such as your core banking platform and a credit bureau.
 An API gateway is the centralized management layer that handles all of your API connections from one point.
 The gateway manages authentication, routing, rate limiting, monitoring, and logging for every integration, rather than requiring each connection to manage those functions independently.
 For financial institutions, the gateway is also the primary compliance control point for FFIEC authentication requirements and GLBA data protection obligations.